-PAYMENT OF CONSUMER USE TAX
+PAYING SALES AND USE TAX 8486

-(Revised: 06/2013)
+(Revised xx/2020 and renumbered from 8731, 8732)

-Consumer Use Tax Forms will be scheduled for payment of use tax to the State Board of Equalization (BOE) by the state department simultaneously with the efiling of the State, Local, and District Consumer Use Tax Return (Consumer Use Tax Return), BOE.
-A separate claim schedule will be filed for each fund and appropriation from which such payment will be made.
-Departments will not submit copies of the Consumer Use Tax Form to the BOE.
+Consumer Use Tax Return forms will be scheduled for payment of use tax to the California Department of Tax and Fee Administration (CDTFA) by the agency/department simultaneously with the online filing of the State, Local, and District Consumer Use Tax Return (Consumer Use Tax Return), CDTFA–401-E. Agencies/departments not using FI$Cal should do the following:

+Submit a separate claim for each fund and appropriation from which payment will be made.
+Do not submit copies of the Consumer Use Tax Return form to the CDTFA.

-The claim schedule, with a copy of the confirmation page from the electronic filing of the Consumer Use Tax Return and the payment voucher will be enclosed in a remittance advice envelope and submitted to the State Controller’s Office (SCO).
-Departments will prepare as an additional enclosure a list of vendors, including name and address, from which frequent purchases are made which are subject to use tax.
-The department’s duplicate copies of Consumer Use Tax Form will be attached to the department’s copy of the claim schedule.
-Departments will enter the number of the claim schedule on their copy of the confirmation page of the Consumer Use Tax Return, BOE-401-E.
+Enclose a copy of the confirmation page from the online filing of the Consumer Use Tax Return with the claim and include the payment voucher in a remittance advice envelope.

+Prepare as an additional enclosure a list of vendors, including name and address, from which frequent purchases are made, which are subject to use tax.

+Attach duplicate copies of the Consumer Use Tax Return form to the agency’s/department’s copy of the claim.

+Type or write the claim schedule (if applicable) on the copy of the Consumer Use Tax Return, CDTFA-401-E online confirmation page.

-If more than one claim is submitted to pay the total tax due, the Consumer Use Tax Return, BOE-401-E, confirmation page and payment voucher will be placed in a remittance advice envelope attached to one of the claim schedules.
-A special mailing request stating, “Please mail warrant in payment of our claim schedules numbers , , and , with the payment voucher and confirmation page accompanying claim schedule number ," will be attached to the remittance advice envelope accompanying each of the related claim schedules.
-All claim schedules requesting payment of use tax due relating to the Consumer Use Tax Return, BOE, will be clipped together and will have a note attached by the department requesting that the claim schedules be kept together until audited by the SCO.
+If more than one Claim Schedule, STD 218 is submitted to pay the total tax due, the Consumer Use Tax Return form, CDTFA-401-E, online confirmation page and payment voucher will be placed in a remittance advice envelope attached to one of the claim schedules.
+A special mailing request stating, “Please mail warrant in payment of our Claim Schedules numbers , , and , with the payment voucher and confirmation page accompanying claim schedule number ," will be attached to the remittance advice envelope accompanying each of the related claim schedules.
+All claim schedules requesting payment of use tax due relating to the Consumer Use Tax Return form, CDTFA-401-E, will be clipped together and will have a note attached by the agency/department requesting that the Claim Schedules be kept together until audited by the State Controller’s Office.

+Agencies/departments using FI$Cal will do the following:

+Submit a regular FI$Cal voucher, which may include multi-funding along with special handling instructions to have the warrant returned to the agency/department.

+The agency/department will attach the payment voucher and the warrant and mail it to the CDTFA.